HR-Extreme: A High-Resolution Dataset for Extreme Weather Forecasting: Dataset Construction

 \subsection{Data Collection}

 Our dataset focuses on extreme weather events in the U.S. based on NOAA HRRR data.
-The original feature maps measure 1799 pixels in width and 1059 pixels in height, covering latitudes from 21.1° to 52.6° and longitudes from 225.9° to 299.1°, as collected by the Herbie Python library \cite{herbie}.
+The original feature maps measure 1799 pixels in width and 1059 pixels in height, covering latitudes from 21.1° to 52.6° and longitudes from 225.9° to 299.1°, as collected by the Herbie Python library \citep{herbie}.
 The sources of extreme weather cases are divided into three categories based on extreme weather types.

-\textbf{NOAA Storm Events Database} The first source is the NOAA Storm Events Database \cite{noaa_storm_events_database}, which includes a wide range of storms and significant weather phenomena from 1950 to 2024, recorded by NOAA's National Weather Service (NWS).
-While this dataset is comprehensive, we exclude types of events without specific ranges or those not related to obvious variations in feature map predictions, such as avalanches, high surf, or events requiring long-term predictions like droughts.
+\textbf{NOAA Storm Events Database} The first source is the NOAA Storm Events Database \citep{noaa_storm_events_database}, which includes a wide range of storms and significant weather phenomena from 1950 to 2024, recorded by NOAA's National Weather Service (NWS). \nian{While most events from this database include information on location and spatial range, some lack these critical details.
+Additionally, certain event types, such as avalanches and high surf, or events requiring long-term predictions like droughts, do not significantly impact the physical variables predicted by the models.} To ensure greater accuracy, we have filtered out these events.
 Common types of extreme events not covered here will be supplemented by the other two sources.
 Otherwise the extensive and detailed records in this database facilitate the identification of areas and time spans through provided ranges and timestamps directly.